 I insisted on making my own birthday cake, over some mild protests from family members, because I have really had the urge to bake in the last little while.
 But DH and I have been on the Weight Watchers' Core plan (still are-- almost 15 lbs. gone--each!), so, as you might have noticed, I haven't been making desserts!
 So, I controlled myself and waited for my birthday!
 I decided to make a version of my Vegan Almond Mocha Latte Cake, which I had devised for my son's birthday a few years ago, and which was featured in one of my newsletters.
 I had no almonds this time, so I used pecans (my favorite nut, anyway).

-(UPDATE: The recipe for this cake will be in my new book, World Vegan Feast, coming out Aug/Sept.
-2011.)
+(UPDATE: The recipe for this cake is in my newest book, World Vegan Feast.)

 We took it over to my son's house to share with his family (leaving some behind, so we wouldn't indulge further!).
 The quarter of the cake that is left is going with us to some friends' house tonight to finish off.
 I will not have anymore, since it is 10.5 points per slice (1/12th of the cake-- a good size, actually), but I really, really enjoyed my birthday slice, I can tell you!